 Here are some great reminders of the communication skills we can all improve on to make our lives just a little easier because they allow us to get our point across in a way that helps others understand what we want and need.

 The first part of communicating with others is to listen to what the other person has to say.
 This means REALLY listening.
-Not just smiling and nodding.
-Not focusing your attention on your phone or the television.
-Not thinking about what you are going to have for lunch or what you plan to do tonight.
+It’s not just smiling and nodding.
+It’s not focusing your attention on your phone or the television or thinking about what you are going to have for lunch or what you plan to do tonight.
 Active listening is truly paying attention to what the other person has to say!

 Active listening is truly caring about what they are saying and thinking.